liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-generating-the-backend/04-integrating-with-app.markdown

-# Integrating Generated Code with the Rest of the App
+# Integrating the New Backend with the Rest of the App

 Now you have a little problem.
 You've started building a wall, and you built a little bit on one end, then went to the other end and another section of the